Abas-code/testimonials-grid-section-main/README.md

 ### What I learned

-I learnt how to use CSS Grid.
+I learnt how to use CSS Grid, and also how to make an image part of the background.

 ```css
 main {